beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 Change markup to use figcaption for caption per accessibility recommendations.

 #### Posts Module
-Added various accessibility improvements including deprecating the div container tag in favor of a unordered list and added a new option in the post container field.
+Added various accessibility improvements including deprecating the div container tag in favor of an unordered list and added a new option in the post container field.

 #### Post Slider & Post Carousel
 Added many accessibility improvements including using list tags for slides, button tags for navigation and pagination, proper aria attributes and making sure focus is visible on all controls.